 And that’s it for cons.
-I tried, you guys, but I think wedding websites (free ones, at least) are more helpful than anything!
+I tried, you guys, but I am confident that wedding websites (free ones, at least) are more helpful than anything!

-So, if you think a wedding website will help you out, will make your guests less cranky when they need directions stat, and will make the wedding planning process a little more fun by keeping everyone informed, then you might need a wedding website.
-And if you need one, you can get one here for FREE.
+So, in conclusion, if you think a wedding website will help you and your guests, then you might need a wedding website.
+Get one here for FREE.

 Discuss: Do you need a wedding website, or are you passing on one?

 And there you have it!
 What do you think about wedding websites?
 Do you need a wedding website, or will you skip it?
 Tell me in the comment box below!